lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This mode supports LPWAN technologies that have a variable MTU.

 In No-ACK mode, there is no feedback communication from the fragment receiver to the fragment sender.
-The sender just transmits all the SCHC Fragments blindly.
+The sender transmits all the SCHC Fragments without expecting ackowledgement.

 Padding is kept to a minimum: only the last SCHC Fragment is padded as needed.